CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 ### Open Plan with Grid

 1. Contracts/Project/List
-2. Enter the project code or % and part of the code (eg. %gnet)
+2. Enter the project code or % and part of the code (eg. %acme)

 ![Screenshot of Plan with Grid 1](../images/Plan-with-Grid-1.png)